NotePlan/plugins/jgclark.Reviews/README.md

 ```

 ## Reviewing Projects and/or Areas
-Use the `noteTypeTags` setting to control which notes are included in the review lists:
+Use the 'Note Type Hashtags' setting to control which notes are included in the review lists:
 - If this setting is empty, then it will include all notes for review that include a `@review(...)` string.
 - if it is set (e.g. `#project, #area`), then it will include just those notes which also have one or more of those tags.
 You can specify folders to ignore using the `foldersToIgnore` setting; I have this set to `Summaries, Reviews, @Templates, @Archive, @Trash`.